leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 {{#example_decl Examples/Intro.lean length1}}
 ```

+Names such as `xs` and `ys` are conventionally used to stand for lists of unknown values.
+The `s` in the name indicates that they are plural, so they are pronounced "exes" and "whys" rather than "x s" and "y s".

 To make it easier to read functions on lists, the bracket notation `[]` can be used to pattern-match against `nil`, and an infix `::` can be used in place of `cons`:
 ```Lean
 {{#example_decl Examples/Intro.lean length2}}